awsdocs/aws-transfer-user-guide/doc_source/custom-identity-provider-users.md

 To implement different authentication strategies, edit the Lambda function that your gateway uses\.
 To help you meet your application's needs, you can use the following example Lambda functions in Node\.js\.
 For more information about Lambda, see the [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) or [ Building Lambda functions with Node\.js](https://docs.aws.amazon.com/lambda/latest/dg/lambda-nodejs.html)\.

-The following example Lambda function takes your user name, password \(if you're performing password authentication\), server ID, protocol, and client IP address\.
+The following example Lambda function takes your username, password \(if you're performing password authentication\), server ID, protocol, and client IP address\.
 You can use a combination of these inputs to look up your identity provider and determine if the login should be accepted\.

 **Note**
-If you have multiple protocols enabled for your server and want to provide access using the same user name over multiple protocols, you can do so as long as the credentials specific to the protocol have been set up in your identity provider\.
+If you have multiple protocols enabled for your server and want to provide access using the same username over multiple protocols, you can do so as long as the credentials specific to the protocol have been set up in your identity provider\.
 For File Transfer Protocol \(FTP\), we recommend maintaining separate credentials from Secure Shell \(SSH\) File Transfer Protocol \(SFTP\) and File Transfer Protocol over SSL \(FTPS\)\.
 We recommend maintaining separate credentials for FTP because, unlike SFTP and FTPS, FTP transmits credentials in clear text\.
 By isolating FTP credentials from SFTP or FTPS, if FTP credentials are shared or exposed, your workloads using SFTP or FTPS remain secure\.

 This example function works only with Amazon S3\.
 This example function returns the role and logical home directory details, along with the public keys \(if it performs public key authentication\)\.

-The [HomeDirectoryType](https://docs.aws.amazon.com/transfer/latest/userguide/API_CreateUser.html#TransferFamily-CreateUser-request-HomeDirectoryType) parameter specifies the type of landing directory \(folder\) that you want your user's home directory to be when they log in to the server\.
-If you set this parameter to `PATH`, the user sees the absolute Amazon S3 bucket or Amazon EFS paths as is in their file transfer protocol clients\.
-If you set this parameter to `LOGICAL`, you must provide mappings in the [HomeDirectoryMappings](https://docs.aws.amazon.com/transfer/latest/userguide/API_CreateUser.html#TransferFamily-CreateUser-request-HomeDirectoryMappings) parameter for how you want to make Amazon S3 or Amazon EFS paths visible to your users\.
+When you create service\-managed users, you set their home directory, either logical or physical\.
+Similarly, we need the Lambda function results to convey the desired user physical or logical directory structure\.
+The parameters you set depend on the value for the [HomeDirectoryType](https://docs.aws.amazon.com/transfer/latest/userguide/API_CreateUser.html#TransferFamily-CreateUser-request-HomeDirectoryType) field\.
++ `HomeDirectoryType` set to `PATH` – the `HomeDirectory` field must then be an absolute Amazon S3 bucket prefix or Amazon EFS absolute path that is visible to your users\.
++ `HomeDirectoryType` set to `LOGICAL` – Do *not* set a `HomeDirectory` field\.
+Instead, we set a `HomeDirectoryDetails` field that provides the desired Entry/Target mappings, similar to the described values in the [HomeDirectoryMappings](https://docs.aws.amazon.com/transfer/latest/userguide/API_CreateUser.html#TransferFamily-CreateUser-request-HomeDirectoryMappings) parameter for service\-managed users\.

 ------
 #### [ PATH home directory ]